 Read More

-Our post-war Manhattan apartment building recently underwent a major renovation – new elevators and new lobby furniture; in the halls new carpeting, wallpaper and lighting; and new saddles, bells and knobs for all our apartment doors.
-The construction company hired for the job sent a friendly crew of guys who enjoyed the chocolate…
+A Sign on the Doorpost Our post-war Manhattan apartment building recently underwent a major renovation – new elevators and new lobby furniture; in the halls new carpeting, wallpaper and lighting; and new saddles, bells and knobs for all our apartment doors.
+The construction company hired for the job sent a friendly crew of…

 Read More

-Gladys and I both lived uptown, she on Manhattan’s westside and I on the east.
+Cantor Gladys Gladys and I both lived uptown, she on Manhattan’s westside and I on the east.
 Yet we first met not in the city, but in Lakeridge, the Connecticut community where we both spent country weekends.
-And once we discovered we both loved Scrabble, we’d play together as often as we could, and…
+And once we discovered we both loved Scrabble, we’d play together as often as we…

 Read More

-What was life like before computers?
+Give Me the Low Tech Life What was life like before computers?
 Well for one thing we had to look stuff up ourselves.
 And in those days to change the channel or turn off the TV you actually had to get off the couch, annoying as that sounds.
-But at least back then you could make calls…
+But at least back then you…

 Read More